 Aside from looking at your store’s sales data, you can also use data from leading industry research associations.
-For example, the National Retail Federation reports that 84% of back-to-college shoppers plan to take advantage of free shipping.
-Why not take advantage of that insight and offer free shipping on back-to-school items for a limited time?
+For example, the National Retail Federation reports that 61% of back-to-school shoppers will be planning around major sales events.
+Why not take advantage of that insight and offer extra discounts or incentives on weekends and Labor Day?

 5. Make shopping in your store as easy as possible